-Duke Energy Corporation is a major American electric power and natural gas holding company, with its headquarters in Charlotte, North Carolina.
-It achieved its highest-ever ranking on the Fortune 500 list in 2024, securing the 141st position.
+Duke Energy Corporation is a major American electric power and natural gas holding company based in Charlotte, North Carolina.
+It is one of the largest companies in the United States, achieving its highest-ever ranking of 141st on the Fortune 500 list in 2024.
+Duke Energy provides energy services to millions of customers across the country.

-In 1900, the company began as the Catawba Power Company when Walker Gill Wylie and his brother financed the building of a hydroelectric power station at India Hook Shoals along the Catawba River near India Hook, South Carolina.
+In 1900, the company began as the Catawba Power Company when Walker Gill Wylie and his brother financed the building of a hydroelectric power station at India Hook Shoals.

-In 1905, Walker Gill Wylie convinced James B. Duke and his partner James Blaney to invest in the Southern Power Company.
+In 1905, Walker Gill Wylie convinced James B. Duke and James Blaney to invest in the Southern Power Company.

-In 1917, James Blaney founded the Wateree Power Company as a holding company for several utilities founded and/or owned by Duke and Blaney's associates.
+In 1917, James Blaney founded the Wateree Power Company as a holding company for utilities owned by Duke, Blaney and associates.

-In 1927, J.A.
-Jones designed the first headquarters building, known as the Power Building, which was completed at 440 South Church.
+In 1927, the first headquarters building, known as the Power Building, was completed.

-In 1973, Duke Power, through its subsidiary Eastover Mining Company, engaged in a lengthy contract dispute with workers at the Brookside coal mine in Harlan County, Kentucky, which led to a thirteen-month strike and the death of a miner.
-Eventually, Duke Power reached an agreement with the striking miners, recognizing the new UMWA local.
+In 1973, Duke Power, through its subsidiary Eastover Mining Company, engaged in a lengthy contract dispute with workers at the Brookside coal mine, culminating in the death of a miner and eventual agreement with the union.

-In 1975, the Electric Center at 526 South Church Street opened.
+In 1975, the Electric Center opened at 526 South Church Street.

 In 1988, Duke purchased Nantahala Power & Light Co., which served southwestern North Carolina.